 It seems like every Christmas I hunt down praline makers across the country trying to equal that first experience of the greatest pecan praline ever.
 Unfortunately, we've never quite found it.
 Perhaps that first experience really was the greatest praline in the country or perhaps our memory has falsely raised it to heroic status because the quest continues 35 years later.

 Often, instead of buying pecan pralines, I stumble across a recipe during the year and give it a try as a gift to my father for Christmas.
-That was the goal this Christmas as well, however,s it sure was a circuitous route!
-I started with what I thought was the perfect pecan praline recipe from a few years back but this time the pralines turned out horrible: super grainy and hard.
-A few days before flying to visit my parents for the holidays I remade the recipe again with minimal, if any, success in cracking the praline code, drats!
-So the days before Christmas, I looked over numerous online recipe forums and watched hours of YouTube praline making videos rating their skills (and credibility) of their masterful claims.
+That was the goal this Christmas as well, however it sure was a circuitous route!
+I started with what I thought was the perfect pecan praline recipe from a few years back, but this time the pralines turned out horrible–super grainy and hard.
+A few days before flying to visit my parents for the holidays I remade the recipe again with minimal, if any, success in cracking the praline code.
+Drats!
+So the days before Christmas, I looked over numerous online recipe forums and watched hours of YouTube praline making videos rating their skills, and the credibility of their masterful claims.

-After hours of scanning, searching and forwarding, I came across what appeared to be the Holy Grail.
+After hours of scanning, searching, and forwarding, I came across what appeared to be the Holy Grail.
 Is it possible?
-Here in the depths of the digital age lie the secrets to the perfect pecan praline recipe and her name was "Momma".
-No, she isn't fat and a know-it-all but rather a camera shy Joyce sharing her family Louisiana praline recipe that is at least as old as her great grandma.
+Here in the depths of the digital age I found the secrets to the perfect pecan praline recipe, and her name was "Momma".
+No, she isn't fat and a know-it-all, but rather a camera shy Joyce sharing her family Louisiana praline recipe that is at least as old as her great grandma.
 I like that she isn't a spring chicken.
-Many of the other videos were from owners of praline shops that weren't sharing the recipe (just a video making them) or young people, many without ever trying a New Orleans style "praw-leen".
+Many of the other videos were from owners of praline shops that weren't sharing the recipe (just a video making them) or young people, many who had never tried a New Orleans style "praw-leen".
 If you want to watch Momma cook, below is her sweet video with her daughter interviewing her.
-Further below is her transcribed perfect pecan praline recipe (by me).
+Further below is her transcribed (by me) perfect pecan praline recipe.

 Come On, Give me the Perfect Pecan Praline Recipe!

-After five attempts this December alone, this is by far the best and simplest recipe.
+After five attempts that December alone, this was by far the best and simplest recipe.
 However, I will definitely experiment with the recipe further in upcoming kitchen fetes.
 I'd like to double (or triple!?) the vanilla and see how that tastes.
 I'd also like to try toasting the pecans first.
 Putting them in at the beginning as suggested by Momma, didn't roast them as much as I was hoping.
-Also if you're a soft praline lover, more butter causes softer and opaque pralines, less butter, clearer and more brittle.

 Our batch made one dozen large pralines.
 Great texture and flavor with no graininess.
 Here, grab one...

-Are you ever in Los Angeles?
-I know it's a long way from traditional Louisiana but my dad's favorite pralines to get his happy little hands on these last few years are located downtown Los Angeles, California in the oldest street in the city.
-It's called Olvera Street.
-It's very touristy yet still charming with beautiful old California buildings and it's not very long.
-So even though I don't have the address, it won't take you more than 10 minutes to find it.
+I know it's a long way from traditional Louisiana but my dad's favorite pralines to get his happy little hands on these last few years are located in downtown Los Angeles, in the oldest street in the city called Olvera Street.
+It's very touristy yet still charming with beautiful old California buildings.
+It's not a long street, so even though I don't have the address, it won't take you more than 10 minutes to find it.
 (You'll see, it's a short little street.)

-The pralines aren't always there as they are cooked in small batches but if you're lucky enough to be there when Lupe has them in stock, they are DELICIOUS.
+The pralines aren't always there, as they are cooked in small batches, but if you're lucky enough to be there when Lupe has them they are DELICIOUS.
 My dad usually buys a dozen of them and then hides them from the rest of the family.
 It's his secret little medicinal stash.
 "Soul food" he calls them.
-Be sure to try some of her other candies, delicious Mexican sweets.
+Be sure to try some of her other candies, including her delicious Mexican sweets.
 Here's a picture of my elated dad in front of Lupe's candy shop.
 Please tell her "hi" from us and thank her for her perfect pecan pralines!